 Proposed topic of your paper indicating the following: justification, country/geographical region where the project would be implemented and its scope (geographic and thematic).
-You can choose to collaborate with a local organization, as a growing number of students have done.
+You can choose to collaborate with a local organization here in Gainesville, as a growing number of students have done.
+To encourage you to identify a topic, an email was sent to MDP students early in the summer.